-John J. McGrath, III is an associate in the Health Sciences Department of Pepper Hamilton LLP, resident in the Philadelphia office.
-Mr. McGrath is a member of the firm’s Corporate and Securities Practice Group, where he represents health care clients in connection with a variety of business transactions, including without limitation, entity formation, capital raises, mergers and acquisitions, strategic joint ventures, reorganizations and dissolution.
+John J. McGrath, III is a partner in the Health Sciences Department of Pepper Hamilton LLP, resident in the Philadelphia office.
+Mr. McGrath represents health care clients in connection with a variety of business transactions, including without limitation, entity formation, capital raises, mergers and acquisitions, strategic joint ventures, reorganizations and dissolution.
 Mr. McGrath is an experienced corporate attorney and counsels clients on corporate governance issues, securities matters, financings, commercial contracts and other legal and transactional matters.

 Mr. McGrath’s practice includes working closely with Pepper’s health care regulatory experts to counsel clients on regulatory issues under fraud and abuse laws (including the federal Anti-Kickback statute and related safe harbors), Stark, the federal False Claims Act, HIPAA and other applicable laws and regulations.